jobrouter/typo3-connector/Documentation/developer.rst

 logic, e.g. to synchronise JobData tables or retrieve archive documents.
 Since this extension relies on the :doc:`JobRouter Client
 <jobrouter-client:introduction>` library, you can retrieve a :php:`RestClient`
-object to call the JobRouter REST API.
+object to call the JobRouter® REST API.

 Example
 -------